 So I’ve been gulping it down.
 And my achy breaky knees are responding.

-Encouraged by anecdotal evidence from a former acquaintence, I’ve also cut way back on grains.
+Encouraged by anecdotal evidence, I’ve also cut way back on grains.
 That too appears to be helping.
 It means no more baguettes or bagels, no more cookies or cakes, and a host of other stuff I’ve loved for most of my life.
 Alas.

 It’s nothing new to observe we live in an over-medicated society.
 That includes over-the-counter and recreational drugs.
 Big Pharma spends $5 billion a year on advertising.
 Ask your doctor about dammitol.